Martinez Fires Inter Milan Past Atalanta In The Rain - UrduPoint

 Milan, (APP - UrduPoint / Pakistan Point News - 5th Nov, 2023) Lautaro Martinez scored the winning goal as Serie A leaders Inter Milan edged Atalanta 2-1 away in a rain-lashed slog in Bergamo on Saturday.

-Inter are now five points clear of Juventus and six ahead of Milan after showing relentless spirit despite the conditions playing havoc with the run of the ball.
+Inter are now five points clear of Juventus and six ahead of AC Milan, who slipped to a 1-0 home defeat to Udinese, after showing relentless spirit despite the conditions playing havoc with the run of the ball.

 The away side suffered an early blow when French central defender Benjamin Pavard limped off in the first half.